-This year, to me, is the age of mega transition.
-It’s been one of the most humbling times of my 20s, yet also the boldest and one of the most intriguing.
-The journey is another story, but during this pause from full-on work mode, I finally had the chance (or excuse) to re-evaluate and challenge what I want to do creatively.
+This year, to me, feels like the age of mega transition.
+One of the most humbling periods of my 20s, yet also one of the most intriguing.
+The journey itself is another story, but somewhere in the middle of all the shifts, I finally had the space (or excuse) to re-evaluate what I want to do creatively.
 Lots of ideas were drafted in my brown leather notebook, and among them was this DIY project.

 With a long enough cable release, a rain jacket as the black cloth, and a phone set to record to be able to check focus on my own, I did my first home shoots using Ilford HP5+.
 B&W is simpler to develop and more forgiving.
 Shooting for years but always having the rolls sent to labs, I didn’t know I would find the changing bag process to be so much fun.
 What an invention!
 Feeling the shapes and textures, finding the notches, and that rush of “is this going to work?”
 Diluting, mixing, and then agitating in the bathroom, I followed the timer’s rhythm.
 Once the last chem-ical drained, the contrast appeared - clear, dark, and alive.
 I still can’t find the right word to describe that special moment, but it reminded me of why I fell in love with film in the first place.